Dr. Sarah Brise DC, BSc

 James serves on various committees for the College of Massage Therapists of British Columbia (CMTBC).
 He served as vice president during 2009, and was the president of the organization from 2010 to 2013.
 The CMTBC is the regulatory body for BC RMT's, and it acts on behalf of all British Columbians to ensure registered massage therapists always deliver safe and effective treatments.

-James is happy to be working with a wonderful group of professionals at Kamloops Active Health and looks forward to continuing to explore the Kamloops area and all its outdoor adventures with his wife and son.
+James is happy to be working with a wonderful group of professionals at Kamloops Active Health and looks forward to continuing to explore the Kamloops area and all its outdoor adventures with his wife and two sons.
 He strives to consistently provide high quality healthcare for the citizens of Kamloops.
 See you out there!

 Jason Morrison RMT